 - It’s quick — one time, five-minute procedure.

-- It’s safe and effective — proven with 15 years of demonstrated clinical performance.
+- It’s safe and effective — proven with over 15 years of demonstrated clinical performance.

 - It’s simple — this minimally invasive procedure can be done in a doctor’s office.

 In the pivotal study of the NovaSure system, 92.8% of patients were satisfied with the NovaSure procedure.2

 What you need to know about the NovaSure procedure

 The pivotal study supporting FDA approval of the NovaSure system resulted in 1-year success rates of 77.7% and 1-year amenorrhea rates of 36%.2 To date, more than 3 million procedures have been performed.1

 The NovaSure ADVANCED and CLASSIC devices, which include a 3-dimensional bipolar electrode, deliver continuous suction to ensure proper contact with the endometrium and to remove vaporized tissue.
 An integrated proactive safety test is performed prior to the delivery of radiofrequency (RF) energy; insufflating the cavity using CO2, the system can detect pressure leaks to confirm uterine cavity integrity.
 The assessment is sensitive enough to detect a perforation as small as an 18-gauge needle.

 Both the NovaSure CLASSIC device and the NovaSure ADVANCED device are designed to focus on patient comfort and ease of use, providing the tools to allow you control at every step: